2065983Y/amazing_app/README.md

 9.Load  http://127.0.0.1:8000/mazeapp/ in your browser

-It's recommended to set up a new virtual environment for this application, so before running the command pip install -r requirements.txt.
-Type in "mkvirtualenv amazingapp", followed by "workon amazingapp".
+It's recommended to set up a new virtual environment for this application, so before running the command pip install -r requirements.txt,type in "mkvirtualenv amazingapp", followed by "workon amazingapp".

 If you can't follow the instructions above, take a look at Chapter 3, Tango with Django: http://www.tangowithdjango.com/book17/chapters/requirements.html